 We checked if these watches were waterproof, whether or not there was a crown scroll, how hard it was to take a screenshot, how they charged, and the difficulty of swapping wristbands.
 We also placed a great deal of importance on-screen responsiveness, evaluating it through two different tests.
 These products will turn off their displays when your arms are at your side, turning them back on when you swivel your wrist to look at the screen.
 This proved more difficult in practice, with some model having a much longer delay than others.
 In addition, we compared the interface of each model — how easy it was to use the touchscreen to navigate through different menus.

-The Apple Watch Series 2 and the Samsung Gear S3 tied for the top score in this metric, both earning an 8 out of 10.
-These models both had exceptionally responsive touch screens for navigating through menus on the device and both of these models would wake up with practically zero delay when you turn your wrist to view them.
+The Apple Watch Series 3, Samsung Gear S3 and the Samsung Gear Sport all tied for the top score in this metric, all earning an 8 out of 10.
+These models all had exceptionally responsive touch screens for navigating through menus on the device and both of these models would wake up with practically zero delay when you turn your wrist to view them.

-The Apple Watch Series 2 has a crown scroll — the dial on the side can be rotated to scroll through menus — making it exceptionally easy to navigate quickly.
-The Gear S3 lacks a crown scroll but makes use of a rotating bezel in its stead.
+The Apple Watch Series 3 utilizes a crown scroll — the dial on the side can be rotated to scroll through menus — making it exceptionally easy to navigate quickly.

-It is a little easier to take screenshots on the Apple Watch than the Samsung, simply press both buttons simultaneously and it will send the photo straight to your phone.
-You hold down the "Home" button and swipe right to take the screenshot on the Gear S3, but it won't automatically sync to your phone, requiring you to manually send it from the gallery.
+It is a little easier to take screenshots on the Apple Watch than the Samsung's, simply press both buttons simultaneously and it will send the photo straight to your phone.
+You hold down the "Home" button and swipe right to take the screenshot on the Gear S3 or the Gear Sport, but it won't automatically sync to your phone, requiring you to manually send it from the gallery.

 It was very easy to swap wristbands on both of these models, taking very little time at all, though it was faster to swap out the bands on the Apple Watch.
-Unfortunately, it is a little more difficult to locate compatible bands for this watch than for the Gear S3.
+Unfortunately, it is a little more difficult to locate compatible bands for this watch than for the Gear S3 or the Gear Sport

 The screen is reasonably responsive, waking from sleep mode after about a second delay.
 It was relatively painless to swap wristbands, though the curved shape of the Watch 2 makes it a little trickier and restricts it to bands specifically made for the Watch 2.

-The remaining watches — the Asus ZenWatch 3, the Fossil Q Marshall. were a little more difficult to use, earning them a subpar 4 out of 10.
-Both of these models comply with the IP67 level of waterproofness, meaning they are suitable for taking in the shower or for brief periods of complete submersion.
-Neither of these models has a crown scroll or had the most responsive touchscreens.
-The Asus could be twitchy and unresponsive at times, and while the Fossil was a little better, it wasn't by much.
-The Fossil would take about a second to wake up — just slightly slower than the Asus ZenWatch.
+The remaining watch — the Asus ZenWatch 3, was a little more difficult to use, earning it a subpar 4 out of 10.
+This model complies with the IP67 level of waterproofness, meaning it is suitable for taking in the shower or for brief periods of complete submersion.
+The Asus didn't have a crown scroll or the most responsive of touchscreens.
+It could be twitchy and delayed at times.

 This metric encompasses the main set of features on these products, comparing the compatibility with popular apps, whether or not you could take phone calls on your wrist, control your music, pay for things, or navigate with a built-in GPS.
 To test app compatibility, we picked a sample group of 10 common apps (Uber, Facebook Messenger, Spotify, Strava, IFTTT, Evernote, Shazam, Instagram, and Twitter) and tried to install them on each model.
 This group of tests made up 20% of the total score, with the following chart showing how all of the models scored.

-The Apple Watch took home the top score when it came to smart functions, earning an 8 out of 10.
+The Apple Watch Series 3 took home the top score when it came to smart functions, earning an 8 out of 10.
 This model was compatible Uber, Facebook Messenger, Strava, IFTTT (If this, then that), Evernote, Shazam, Instagram, and Twitter.
 It was also compatible with Spotify, though the functionality was limited.
-The Apple Watch did let you take calls on your wrist, using its built-in microphone and speaker.
+The Apple Watch Series 3 does let you take calls on your wrist, using its built-in microphone and speaker.
 The sound quality was about average, being able to easily hear the other party talking with your arm bent at a 90-degree angle.

-This watch has a built-in GPS that will automatically turn on when the phone is out of range.
+This watch has a built-in GPS that will automatically turn on when the phone is out of range, as well as standalone LTE connectivity if you paid for the upgrade.
 It also has NFC communication and is usable with Apple Pay.
 This model also has music control and the capability to open Pandora from the watch itself.

-Next, the LG Watch Sport and the Watch 2 both earned a 7 out of 10.
+Next, the LG Watch Sport earned a 7 out of 10.
 The LG Watch Sport lacked some of the app compatibility that the Apple Watch had, completely unable to use Instagram, Twitter, and Evernote and only able to use Facebook Messenger with limited functionality.
 However, this model did have more functionality with the Spotify app than the Apple Watch.
-This model works with Android Pay and does have a built-in GPS module.
+This model works with Google Pay and does have a built-in GPS module.
 You can take calls on the watch and it had slightly better audio quality than the Apple Watch.
 Music controls will automatically appear when relevant as well.

-Following this trio of top performers, the Samsung Gear S3 earned a 6 out of 10.
+Following this trio of top performers, the Samsung Gear S3 and the Huawei Watch 2 earned a 6 out of 10.
 This model was compatible with substantially fewer apps than the two previously mentioned models, severely hurting its score.
 The Gear S3 only worked with Spotify and a limited version of Twitter called Trends for Gear that will show you the trending topics of the day.

 This model does have a microphone and speaker, allowing you to take calls and had about average sound quality.
 You can control music through the watch, but you can't thumb up or down songs on Pandora.
 The Gear S3 uses Samsung Pay and has a built-in GPS.